ropensci/cffr/tests/testthat/_snaps/cff_to_bibtex.md

 # InProceedings to bibtex

     @InProceedings{aberdeenbayer:1999,
+      address = {Murray Hill, New Jersey},
-      author = {John Aberdeen and Samuel Bayer and Sasha Caskey and Laurie Damianos and Alan Goldschen and Lynette Hirschman and Dan Loehr and Hugo Trapper}, booktitle = {Proceedings of the IJCAI-99 Workshop on Knowledge and Reasoning in Practical Dialogue Systems Murray Hill, New Jersey}, editor = {Jan Alexandersson},
+      author = {John Aberdeen and Samuel Bayer and Sasha Caskey and Laurie Damianos and Alan Goldschen and Lynette Hirschman and Dan Loehr and Hugo Trapper}, booktitle = {Proceedings of the IJCAI-99 Workshop on Knowledge and Reasoning in Practical Dialogue Systems}, editor = {Jan Alexandersson},
       organization = {IJCAI},
       pages = {81--86},